Filter

 Mexican citizens are able to buy properties anywhere within the country, but foreigners buying properties within 50 km of the coast or 100 km from a border will have to purchase through a trust with a Mexican bank known as a fiduciary.

-In order to schedule an appointment in Mexico City or Monterrey, it is important to contact an executive to check the available dates.
+To schedule an appointment in Mexico City, it's important to contact a representative to check available dates.

-Benefits apply only in the presence of the investor and are limited to one per account.
+Benefits apply only when the investor is present and are limited to one per account.

-If you have more than one investment in Grupo López-Rosa that does not mention "PLAYAVIVA" as an amenity in your contract, you will be offered a 20% discount on the DAY PASS.
-To obtain the corresponding code, please contact 9992343337.
+If you have more than one investment with Grupo López-Rosa that does not include "PLAYAVIVA" as an amenity, you’ll receive a 20% discount on the Day Pass.
+To get your discount code, please contact us at 9993188427.

-In case of co-ownership, all owners have access to the benefits and if they attend at the same time/day, the benefits will be considered per lot, not per owner.
+In the case of co-ownership, all owners are entitled to the benefits.
+However, if multiple owners visit at the same time/day, benefits will be granted per lot, not per individual.

 - Why is a degree not registered with a notary?

-A stock certificate isn’t registered with a notary because, generally, shares and the certificates representing them are instruments issued by companies according to their internal rules and applicable laws, such as Mexico's General Law of Commercial Companies.
-The registration of these shares is done in the company's stock ledger, where transfers and ownership of shares are recorded.
+A stock certificate isn’t registered with a notary because, generally, shares and the certificates that represent them are issued by companies according to their internal rules and the applicable laws—such as Mexico’s General Law of Commercial Companies (Ley General de Sociedades Mercantiles).

 - ¿Why do I need my RFC?